mischamol/MoodeAudio-1.83-LCD/README.md

 # MoodeAudio metadata on waveshare 1.83 inch LCD

-- Script for displaying MoodeAudio coverart on waveshare 1.83 inch lcd screen
-- Don't forget to enable SPI: sudo rasp-config => enable spi  and pip install RPi.GPIO
+Script for displaying MoodeAudio coverart on waveshare 1.83 inch lcd screen.
+Don't forget to enable SPI: sudo rasp-config => enable spi  and pip install RPi.GPiO.

-- You can place this files under /var/local/www/commandw/ and enable the lcd updater in moodeaudio under 'configure' -> 'Periphals' or currentsong.txt
-- However, lcd_updater.py is replaced by a stub after every update, so keep a backup somewhere else
-- Also use een systemd watcher on spotmeta.txt to include spotify metadata
+You can place this files under /var/local/www/commandw/ and enable the lcd updater in moodeaudio under 'configure' -> 'Periphals.
+However, lcd_updater.py is replaced by a stub after every update, so keep a backup somewhere els.
+Also use een systemd watcher on spotmeta.txt to include spotify metadata

-Alternatively use een systemd watcher on both currentsong.txt and spotmeta.txt and place the files in your home folder, as this folder is left untouched during update Remember to sudo chmod -R 777 lcd
+Alternatively use een systemd watcher on both currentsong.txt and spotmeta.txt and place the files in your home folder, as this folder is left untouched during update.

+Remember to sudo chmod -R 777 lcd.

 # Example of systemd watcher configuration
 ```sudo nano /etc/systemd/system/spotwatcher.service